pySTEPS/pysteps/doc/source/user_guide/example_data.rst

           ├── fmi
           ├── mch

-Now we need to update the *pystepsrc* file for the each of the data_sources to point to these directories, as described in the :ref:`pystepsrc` section.
+The next step is updating the *pystepsrc* file to point to these directories, as described in the :ref:`pystepsrc` section.